ozoidemi/ePaper_guest_dashboard/README.md

 - [ ] Copy the `canvas_struct.h` header file to the project folder on your ESPHome Host.
 - [ ] Load up the `epaper_guest_deshboard.yaml` file on your ESPHome driver board.
 - [ ] Adjust the substitutions, add the corresponding passwords to your ESPHome's `secrets.yaml` file, and install.
-- [ ] Create the HA dashboard so that you can enable/disable the wireless network, monitor users, or tweak the dimensions.
+- [ ] Create the HA dashboard card so that you can enable/disable the wireless network, monitor users, or tweak the dimensions involved.

 #### Note that:
 1. MDIs are imported as images.